-Since then, they’ve focused on meticulously renovating the property to its historic grandeur, considering details like the wear-and-tear on new floorboards and the installation of custom-moldings around the windows and door frames.
+Since then, they’ve focused on meticulously restoring the property to its historic grandeur, considering details like using cut nails on newly installed floorboards and the installation of custom-matched to the original moldings around the windows and door frames.
 No longer are they waiting for one day to share their inn love affair with others – instead, they are working to create the new memories and experiences for guests that were so important to them, years ago.

 When they welcome new and returning guests to the Captain Nickels Inn, Dawn and Cass have a simple motto: “Stay where you’re treated like family.”
 Whether that is Cass offering fresh-baked treats in the afternoon or Dawn chatting with you over coffee in the morning about the area and what to do, they are devoted to making every person feel at home in their home.
 And Jace, our inn dog, cannot wait to make you his new best friend!

 Maine’s mid-coast evokes an explorer spirit with dramatic coastlines soothed by the Atlantic Ocean.
 Majestic schooners and lighthouses beckon adventure.
 Coastal islands and peninsulas like fingers reach out begging to be explored.
 Located on the granite shores of Searsport, ME, Captain Nickels Inn welcomes guests in seaside elegance.
 Sprawling six-acres leads to a private waterfront with 180-degree views of Penobscot Bay.
 Let us be your Maine sea-scape.

 Stroll down to the cottage by the bay and relax in Adirondack chairs for panoramic views.
 Go treasure hunting for sea glass down on the rocky shore.
 Request a boxed lunch or charcuterie and enjoy picnic style perched on the cliff at sunset.
 Play horseshoes, croquet, or Bocce ball with the Atlantic as your backdrop.
 Guests are invited to bring canoes and kayaks to take advantage of our beach access.
 We do not offer watercraft rentals or training but we can assist with finding local rentals and guides.